zsolt-nagy/jekyll-now/_posts/2015-4-6-Writing-Automated-Tests-with-Mocha-and-Chai.md

 ### Assertions

-If you have not written automated tests before, in order to take full advantage of this post, I suggest <a href="http://zsolt-nagy.github.io/Setting-Up-A-Backbone-Marionette-Application/#mocha-tests">setting up Mocha and Chai</a> yourself so that you would have a starting point for writing an application guided by tests.
+If you have not written automated tests before, in order to take full advantage of this post, I suggest <a href="http://zsolt-nagy.github.io/Setting-Up-A-Backbone-Marionette-Application/#mocha-tests" target="_blank">setting up Mocha and Chai</a> yourself so that you would have a starting point for writing an application guided by tests.

 The following lookup table will show how basic assertions can be written in Expect style.
 Feel free to copy-paste the assertions and run them in tests.
 Alternatively, download the examples of this section from <a href="https://github.com/zsolt-nagy/mocha-chai-sinon-cheatsheet" target="_blank">this repository</a>.